eurogig/hands-on-trivy-to-tracee/README.md

 chmod +x ./kubectl
 ```

-##### CHANGE the job’s metadata: name: from “kube-hunter” to something unique to you “initials-birthyear-kube-hunter” to avoid collisions
+##### CHANGE the job’s metadata: name: from “kube-hunter” to something unique to you “$USER-kube-hunter” to avoid collisions
 ```
 vim job.yaml
 ```
-### In the job.yaml file make a few changes
+### Also in the job.yaml we will file make a few changes
 ```
 metadata:
   name: sg-1971-kube-hunter